 Wonderland Collection: (currently unavailable)

 It’s Always Tea Time-Sweet black tea, honey crystals, tart lemon, a drop of cardamom.
-I should love this scent but though I find it a perfectly pleasant and fragrant tea aroma, there are one too many squeezes of lemon (which I rarely add to tea) and as with many TBG scents, a floral aftertone sneaks in.
+A perfectly pleasant and fragrant tea aroma, yet there are one too many squeezes of lemon (which I rarely add to tea) and as with many TBG scents, a floral aftertone sneaks in.

 Take Me to The Sea collection: